nowzoo/ngx-libs/projects/ngx-message/README.md

 <ngx-message></ngx-message>
 ```

-Use the service to display messages...
+Use the service in components to display messages...
 ```typescript
 import { NgxMessageService } from '@nowzoo/ngx-message';